 it might be best to view the Emperor in public as wearing a suit of lovely clothes that is neutralised with respect to total nudity.

-Of course there’s nothing on the IPA vowel chart that says any of the vowels are unstressable!
-Nor would it make any sense to have two sets of vowel symbols, one for stressed syllables and one for stressed syllables!
+Extrapolating from ‘schwa is unstressable in RP’ to ‘schwa is unstressable in English (and beyond)’ is simply an error.
+There’s nothing on the IPA vowel chart that says any of the vowels are unstressable.
+Nor would it make any sense to have two sets of vowel symbols, one for stressed syllables and one for unstressed syllables.
 And dictionaries don’t generally show allophones (variants) of a given phoneme: they use the same symbol for the two different /l/s in illegal, and the same symbol for three very different /t/s in treatment.

 Now, across languages, we sometimes find phonological systems that have some kind of typically central vowel that’s the result of processes of reduction or epenthesis, or is in some way restricted to weak prosodic positions.
 We can find this kind of restricted vowel in French, German, and some accents of English, including SSB.
 I can understand that phonologists want a label for this phenomenon, but I don’t see how they can have exclusive rights to the name “schwa”, because all over the world that word is indelibly associated with the symbol /ə/.
 And that symbol means a mid central unrounded vowel that’s just as stressable as any other vowel (and which is stressed by a wider range of English speakers around the world than those who can’t stress it; more in my next video).

-So, Americans: if you’re a dialect specialist for example, of course you’re going to want to learn a wide range of symbols and exactly what they all mean.
+So, Americans: if you’re an English pronunciation teacher, you may want to suggest a more open articulation when schwa is stressed; and if you’re a dialect specialist, of course you’re going to want to learn a wide range of symbols and exactly what they all mean.
 But for most ordinary people, phonemes are more than enough.
-And most Americans, as far as I’m aware, have one STRUT/commA phoneme which, despite the dogma all over the merchandise, occurs in unstressed and stressed syllables.
+And most Americans, as far as I’m aware, have one STRUT/commA phoneme which, despite the dogma splashed all over the merch, occurs in both unstressed and stressed syllables.